Va. Beach City Council votes to pay back $20M light rail grant

 VIRGINIA BEACH, Va.
-(WVEC) – City Council voted Tuesday night to immediately repay $20 million back to the state for the light rail.
+(WVEC) – Virginia Beach's city council voted Tuesday night to immediately repay $20 million back to the state for the light rail.
 This comes after the Virginia Transportation Secretary wrote a letter to the Mayor Will Sessoms saying he won't recommend any more future grants until the city paid back the money.

-The Mayor told 13News Now, paying the millions back now is the right thing to do, because they have it.
+The mayor told 13News Now that paying the millions back now is the right thing to do, because they have it.

-"The secretary will be able to tell the rest of the state that yes, Virginia Beach did not perform but they did pay the 20 million dollars back.
+"The secretary will be able to tell the rest of the state that, 'Yes, Virginia Beach did not perform, but they did pay the $20 million back.'"

 In November's referendum, a large amount of voters said no to extending the Tide to Virginia Beach.